7 MCP Tools to Supercharge Your AI Agent

 • Create a slash command: /research <topic> that specifically uses Perplexity

-4. Memory and Planning Tools
+4. Memory and planning tools

 These tools help your agent: